dutraa/hpe-dev-portal/content/platform/zerto/home.md

 ### Unlock powerful insights with HPE Zerto Resiliency Observation Console

-Meet the HPE Zerto Resiliency Observation Console (zROC) – a dynamic, Docker-compose based software stack designed to transform your Zerto API data into rich, visual insights using Prometheus and Grafana.
+Meet the HPE Zerto Resiliency Observation Console (zROC) – a dynamic, Docker-compose based software stack designed to transform your HPE Zerto API data into rich, visual insights using Prometheus and Grafana.
 This innovative tool empowers you to monitor and analyze your data effortlessly.

 What sets zROC apart is its custom Prometheus exporter code, crafted to seamlessly integrate with standard Prometheus and Grafana containers.
 The comprehensive configuration files included in the repository ensure that you can start deriving value immediately, straight out of the box.